 In Year 6, we still provide children with a reading record to record the books they are reading at home and in school.
 If your child is still on a coloured benchmarked book, your child should be reading their book to an appropriate adult every day where possible.
 Where children have completed the school reading system and are considered ‘free readers’, they are welcome to read to themselves at home provided that an adult is monitoring this reading, asking questions on what they have read and signing their reading record daily.
 We have a variety of books for the children to borrow from our own classroom libraries and we welcome children to bring their own books in from home to read too for pleasure at different points during the school day.

 In Maths, we will begin by looking at place value, moving onto the four operations and then fractions.
 Times tables should be rehearsed at home daily and there will be weekly mental maths or arithmetic tests during the lessons to determine progress.
 Maths homework will be sent out every Friday to be completed and returned by the following Wednesday.
 It will be either paper or computer based on mymaths.co.uk (individual login details will be sent out to each child).

-During our Combined Studies sessions (History, Geography, Art, DT, ICT and Music) this term, we will be focusing on the Edwardian Era and World War 1.
-Our topic work will consider life in the Edwardian times, the causes of the war and life during the war at home and on the battlefields.
+During our Combined Studies sessions (History, Geography, Art, DT, ICT and Music) this term, we will be focusing on Biomes.
+Our topic will consider the locations of different biomes, map reading and coordinates skills, alongside art and DT work linked with the topic.
 Please see our Combined Studies overview for more information.

-We will continue to use Classdojo as a way of communicating information, alongside letters and messages in book bags and via texts from the school office.
+We will continue to use texts, emails and letters home as a way of communicating with parents.
 However, if there is an urgent matter, it is best if you make an appointment via the office to speak to us at a time after the school day has ended.

 We look forward to a great term.